10 Bilingual Learning Activities with Painter’s Tape for Home or School

 Line jumping

-My kids like seeing how far they can jump, so we tape out lines for 1 foot (一英尺 (yī yīngchǐ), 2 feet (兩英尺 / liǎng yīngchǐ), 3 feet (三英尺 / sān yīngchǐ), and 4 feet (四英尺 / sì yīngchǐ)!
+My kids like seeing how far they can jump, so we tape outlines for 1 foot (一英尺 (yī yīngchǐ), 2 feet (兩英尺 / liǎng yīngchǐ), 3 feet (三英尺 / sān yīngchǐ), and 4 feet (四英尺 / sì yīngchǐ)!

 Painter’s tape resist art